OliverG314/UKCrimeAnalysis/README.md

 The homicide count for Yorkshire and The Humber in 2016 is a potential outlier, as it is much larger than expected given the general trend.

-Data for "death and serious injury - unlawful driving" and "stalking and harrasment" does not exist for year 2015 and 2016
+Data for "death and serious injury - unlawful driving" and "stalking and harrasment" does not exist for year 2015 and 2016.

+Population data for 2024 is missing